xiyuzhai-husky-lang/husky/specs/README.md

 # complaints

-there are bugs if we try to use LawfulEq
+there are bugs if we try to use LawfulEq.

+Lean4's error messages are of very poor quality.

+It seems that they didn't care much about it.